sahiltarlana/IMAGE_MCP_SERVER/README.md

 - **Logging**: Comprehensive logging to both console and file with timestamped logs for debugging and monitoring.
 - **Directory Management**: Automatically creates necessary directories (`data`, `Temp`, `output`) for logs and processed images.
 - **Integration Ready**: Designed for use with AI tools like Claude Desktop and Cursor for seamless workflow integration.
+- **Thumbnail Creation**: Generate square thumbnails with a specified size, maintaining aspect ratio.
+- **Image Filters**: Apply blur, sharpen, enhance, or vintage effects with adjustable intensity.
+- **3D Point Cloud Generation**: Create a 3D point cloud from a 2D image using Depth-Anything-V2-Small-hf for depth estimation.

 ## Prerequisites